return ✕︎

 Health

-In the past 75 years the human race has added 25 years to global life expectancy, significantly more than in the previous 10,000 years.
+In the past 75 years, the human race has added 25 years to global life expectancy, significantly more than in the previous 10,000 years.
 These advances were realized through a monist atomist model of health and healthcare as we highlighted in our Living in a ⿻ World chapter.
 Such models (e.g. 'tropical medicine') were developed and refined through centuries of imperial and colonial governance, but their implementation worldwide was rapidly accelerated following the formation of the United Nations.
 This included achievements like the eradication of smallpox, the rapid expansion of immunizations including through Gavi the Vaccine Alliance, the massive expansion of antiretroviral therapy for HIV, and the recent reductions in maternal mortality through improvements in skilled birth attendance.
-Perhaps the most dramatic illustration of this model was that within two years of the appearance of COVID-19, 70% of world's population had received at least a single vaccine dose.
+Perhaps the most dramatic illustration of this model was that within two years of the appearance of COVID-19, 70% of the world's population had received at least a single vaccine dose.

 At the same time, progress in health-related Sustainable Development Goals (SDGs) has stalled or reversed[1], half the world's population lacks access to essential health services[2], impoverishing healthcare payments affect hundreds of millions each year[2:1], mental health services worldwide are severely underdeveloped[3], half of premature deaths are caused by non-communicable diseases[4] costing more than $2 trillion annually[5], and less than 3% of the world's population in some countries has access to basic assistive technologies (wheelchairs, walkers, canes, prosthetic limbs, eyeglasses, white canes, and hearing aids[6].
 If we can address these social and intersubjective threats to health as effectively as we have the atomistic ones, we can easily add another 20 years to human life expectancy in the next century.